overload-development-community/olmod/README.txt

   included tool `olgetdata`.
 The txt files must be in the same directory as olmod.exe.
 You can run olgetdata on linux with `mono olgetdata.exe`.

-- Adds `frametime` non-cheat code and `rearview` cheat code
+- Adds `frametime` non-cheat code

-- Allows MP with up to 16 players / 8 teams (server and all clients must run olmod)
+- Adds a rearview option for all game modes, with an option to allow it in a multiplayer game

 - Writes match log files on server (by luponix)